In a nutshell:

 The competition leaderboards are coming soon!
 Please note that this year we will test the performance of your models on different downstream tasks, such as cumulative rainfall prediction and extreme precipitation event prediction.
 We will not assess whole frame rain rate prediction directly as in past years.

 We will jointly publish a NeurIPS Databased & Benchmarks Proceedings article this year.
-We trust that, like last year, the NeurIPS organizers will provide free registrations for leading submissions.
+Like last year, the NeurIPS organizers will provide free registrations for the leading submissions.